A Ghostly gathering

 freakishly fun fundraiser to celebrate the season

-Join us for the first annual Ghostly Gathering featuring a variety of festive experiences on our 2.5-acre campus in the historic heart of Mineral Point!
+Join us for the second annual Ghostly Gathering featuring a variety of festive experiences on our 2.5-acre campus in the historic heart of Mineral Point!
 Proceeds from this fall fundraiser support Shake Rag Alley arts and crafts programming and historic preservation.

 Admission to the event on our main campus at 18 Shake Rag St. includes:

-- Live music by Yid Vicious.
+- Live music by the Sapsuckers

-- Scary storytelling by the award-winning Jane Stenson.
+- Scary storytelling by Jane Stenson.

-- A Night Market of unique crafters, makers, and artists.
+- A Night Market of unique crafters, makers, and artists

-- A costume contest with a cash prize for first place.
+- A costume contest with a cash prize for first place

 - And more!